DWTechs/Checkard.js/README.md

  * Checks if the given string is a valid hexadecimal number.
  *
  * @param {string} s - The string to check.
- * @returns True if the string is a valid hexadecimal number, false otherwise.
+ * @returns {boolean} True if the string is a valid hexadecimal number, otherwise false.
  */
 isHexadecimal(s: string): boolean {}